 I spoke to an amateur photographer who loved using film stock, but was frustrated with the long process of development.
 This got me thinking about methods to make his life easier.
-As I interviewed more, some interesting patterns emerged.
+As I interviewed more people, some interesting patterns emerged.

-I found that users were deeply attached - not only to their work - but the process of it as well.
-What I had always personally believed to be a cumbersome process was, for them, mediative.
+I found that users were deeply attached not only to their work, but to the photography process as well.
+What I had always personally believed to be cumbersome was, for them, mediative.
 There was a deep satisfaction in the mastery of the craft, and a joy in slowing down busy lives to be present in the moment.
 A peace in the stillness.

 I also found that most were frustrated.
 It was difficult to find good advice about the craft.
-Information was scattered over the internet, and when it came to getting answers to specific questions, the process was cumbersome.
+Information was scattered over the internet, and when it came to getting answers to specific questions, the search was was often cumbersome.

 Lastly, there was a fear of being judged.
-For many photography was a precious, creative outlet, and while they wanted to show their work, they were squeamish about having their work criticized.
+For many photography was a precious, personal, creative outlet.
+While they wanted to show their work, they were squeamish about having it criticized harshly.